Titan-CyberTech/TitanOs-Firmware-TS3/README.md

 # Titan Firmware for T-Display-S3

 ![IMG_0081](https://github.com/user-attachments/assets/48c1a630-4036-4e47-841f-b060a08f3809)

 ## Description
-The **Titan Firmware** is a project designed for the **T-Display-S3**, based on the **ESP32-S3** microcontroller by **Lilygo**.
-It provides a smooth graphical interface and easy access to settings and system information.
-This updated version includes new features such as an Evil Portal attack mode, a Snake game, and improved user interaction.
+The **Titan Firmware** is a comprehensive project tailored for the **T-Display-S3**, powered by the **ESP32-S3** microcontroller from **Lilygo**.
+It offers a sleek graphical interface and intuitive access to settings and system information.
+This updated version introduces enhanced features such as an Evil Portal attack mode, a Snake game, and improved user interaction.

 ## Features
 - **Main Menu:** Intuitive navigation with access to "WiFi Attack", "BLE Attack", "Games", "Info", "Settings", "Battery Info", and "Turn Off".